engineyard/ey-docs/pages/using-rubinius-on-cloud.md

 ##Introduction

-Rubinius 2 is currently available with Alpha support.
+Rubinius 2 (language mode Ruby 1.8) is currently available with Alpha support.
 This version of Rubinius brings improved performance, parallelism, and better memory usage.

 ##Support